Coquille St Jacques

 8. Divide and spoon the scallops and sauce into the shells or ramekins and sprinkle the cheese over them

-9. Place a tsp of the remaining butter on each portion and finish under the broiler for 3-4 minutes until everything is heated through and the cheese is lightly browned
+9. Place a pat of butter on each portion and finish under the broiler for 2-3 minutes until everything is heated through and the cheese is lightly browned